kaixxx/noScribe/README.md

     - Start the downloaded setup file.
 This may take a while, be patient.
     - If you get a warning that "Windows protected your PC" and the app comes from an "Unknown publisher", you have to trust us and click "Run anyway"
     - To do a silent install on a larger group of computers, start the setup with the argument `/S`.
+- **Known Issues:**
+    - It seems that the RTX/GTX 1XXX generation of cards is no longer supported in CUDA.
+Use the normal version instead.
+    - If you receive the following error message: "Transcription worker exited unexpectedly (code 3221226505)," try forcing the use of the CPU for transcription instead of the graphics card.
+This method is slower but more reliable.
+To do so, follow these steps: Close noScribe.
+Open the file `C:\Users\<USERNAME>\AppData\Local\noScribe\noScribe\config.yml` in a text editor.
+Change the value for `force_whisper_cpu` to `'True'`.
+Don't forget the quotation marks around 'True'.
+Now, restart NoScribe.

 </details>